Trash can feud ends with woman being run over in north Texas

-TEXAS -- An ongoing feud resulted in a woman being run over by her neighbor over the use of trash cans in north Texas, and it was all caught on camera.
+An ongoing feud resulted in a woman being run over during a dispute over the use of trash cans in north Texas, and it was all caught on camera.

 The ordeal happened on Jan.
 4. The video shows a white SUV running into Lakeisha Broomfield, who fell on the ground.

-According to Broomfield, this feud between her and Harris worsened over time.
+According to Broomfield, this feud between Harris and her worsened over time.

 She claimed Harris put branches on her doorstep, threw rocks at her vehicle, and yelled at her children.